There are many ways to connect with your guests during your podcast or broadcast.

 4. Click on the drop-down menu next to the microphone symbol (the audio input).
 Select your primary microphone.

-Under speakers (the audio output) please select Soundflower or BlackHole.
+Under speakers (the audio output) please select BlackHole.

 A quick explanation: In the Monitor and Mute section, enable monitor in order to be able to hear audio from a particular source through your headphones or speakers.
 Enable mute so that a particular source will be muted to your audience.
 In other words, the monitor button controls what you hear, whereas the mute button controls what your audience hears.